argilla-io/distilabel/docs/sections/components/step/index.md

 - `process`: is a method that receives the input data and returns the output data, and it should be a generator, meaning that it should `yield` the output data.
 It's important to preserve the default signature within the method `def process(self, *inputs: StepInput) -> StepOutput`, since that's the one that will be used by the [`Pipeline`][distilabel.pipeline.Pipeline] to orchestrate the steps, meaning that the argument `inputs` should be respected, no more arguments can be provided, and the type-hints and return type-hints should be respected too.

 !!!
 NOTE
     The default signature for the `process` method is `process(self, *inputs: StepInput) -> StepOutput`, meaning that it should be able to receive any number of inputs by default i.e. more than one [`Step`][distilabel.steps.Step] at a time could be connected to the current one.
-Anyway, when defining custom steps, that can be overriden with `process(self, inputs: StepInput) -> StepOutput`, so that the `process` method only receives the outputs from one previous [`Step`][distilabel.steps.Step] connected to it.
+Anyway, when defining custom steps, that can be overridden with `process(self, inputs: StepInput) -> StepOutput`, so that the `process` method only receives the outputs from one previous [`Step`][distilabel.steps.Step] connected to it.

 !!!
 WARNING
     For the custom [`Step`][distilabel.steps.Step] subclasses to work properly with `distilabel` and with the validation and serialization performed by default over each [`Step`][distilabel.steps.Step] in the [`Pipeline`][distilabel.pipeline.Pipeline], the type-hint for both [`StepInput`][distilabel.steps.StepInput] and [`StepOutput`][distilabel.steps.typing.StepOutput] should be used and not surrounded with double-quotes or imported under `typing.TYPE_CHECKING`, otherwise, the validation and/or serialization will fail.